Winter War: Negotiations

 The meetings began on 12 October, with Molotov's offer of a mutual assistance pact, which the Finns immediately refused.
 To the Finns' surprise, Molotov dropped the offer and instead proposed an exchange of territory.
 The offer stipulated that the Finnish-Soviet border on the Karelian Isthmus be moved westward to a point only 30 km east of Viipuri (Vyborg) and that Finland destroy all existing fortifications on the Karelian Isthmus.
 Likewise, the delegation demanded the cession of islands in the Gulf of Finland as well as Rybachy Peninsula (Kalastajasaarento).
 The Finns would also have to lease the Hanko Peninsula for 30 years and to permit the Soviets to establish a military base there.
 In exchange, the Soviet Union would cede Repola and Porajärvi from Eastern Karelia (2120 square miles), an area twice the size as that of the territory demanded from Finland (1000 square miles).

-The Soviet offer divided the Finnish government: Gustaf Mannerheim had argued for an agreement, being pessimistic of the Finnish prospects in a war against the Soviet Union.
-But the Finnish government was reticent in reaching an agreement out of mistrust for Stalin: there was a fear of repeated follow-up demands, which would have put the future of Finnish sovereignty in danger.
+The Soviet offer divided the Finnish government: Gustaf Mannerheim had argued for an agreement, being pessimistic of the Finnish prospects in a war against the Soviet Union but the Finnish government was reticent in reaching an agreement out of mistrust for Stalin for fear of repeated follow-up demands, which would have put the future of Finnish sovereignty in danger.
 There were also those, such as Foreign Minister Eljas Erkko and Prime Minister Aimo Cajander, and the Finnish intelligence in general, who mistook the demands and the Soviet military build-up as a mere bluff on the part of Stalin, and were thus disinclined to reach an agreement.

 The Finns made two counteroffers that would cede the Terijoki area to the Soviet Union.
 This would have doubled the distance between Leningrad and the Finnish border, but was far less than the Soviets had demanded.
-The Finns would also cede the islands in the Gulf of Finland, but they would not agree to lease any territory to the USSR for military purposes.
+The Finns would also cede the islands in the Gulf of Finland, but they would not agree to lease any territory to the Soviet Union for military purposes.

 On the next meeting on 23 October, Stalin lessened his demands: a reduction in the amount of land demanded in Karelia; a reduction of the Hanko garrison from 5000 to 4000 men; and reducing the length of lease from 30 years to whatever date the ongoing (second world) war in Europe would end.
 However, this sudden change, contrary to previous statements that Soviet demands were minimalist and thus unalterable, had surprised the Finnish government, and lead them to believe more concession may be forthcoming.
 Thus, Paasikivi's idea of reaching some sort of compromise by offering the Soviets the island of Jussarö and the fort of Ino were refused by Helsinki.